-The Strefa WolnoSłowa Foundation is an initiative of people working in the field of culture and art to support artists who are excluded or threatened by marginalization.
+Strefa WolnoSłowa Foundation is an initiative of people working in the field of culture and art to support artists who are excluded or threatened by marginalization.
 The Foundation organizes artistic, cultural, and educational intercultural and intergenerational dialogue activities.
 Since 2012 they have carried out initiatives like The City Ghettos of Today, Migrating Theatre, The History Atlas Under Construction, Beyond Theatre, and Migrart.
 The main goal is to engage refugees and migrants living in Poland and encourage them in creative activities.

 The project is the first online platform to present the works of migrant creatives living in Poland.
 This website aims to connect migrant artists of various backgrounds with their potential clients and employers.
 It offers a database with contacts and portfolios of artists.
 It provides regular networking meetings in which they can share stories and experiences.

 Product Designer at Unravel

 At first, we wanted to identify the goals and needs of the initiative.
 To do that, we prepared a micro-audit and analyzed the current website and user path.
 We concluded that the platform needs a redesign on a few key levels.
-The primary necessity of this project was to make the website clearer and more intuitive.
+The primary necessity of this project was to make the website navigation clearer and more intuitive.
 Our research was complemented by previous feedback from users, which confirmed our belief that the website needs greater clarity of communication.

-The site's most significant issues were usability flaws and an unclear and difficult-to-understand intention of the website.
+The site's most significant issues were usability flows and an unclear and difficult-to-understand intention of the website.
 Particularly problematic was the onboarding process, which was long and lacked stages.
 We also saw the need to create user profiles to show not the artists themselves but their work and skills.

 The process of analysis and research helped us define the following pain points:

-Lack of information on the home page about what the website is for.
+- Lack of information on the home page about what the website is for.

-The main page focused only on showing numerous photos of artists added recently.
+- The main page focused only on showing numerous photos of artists added recently.

-The search engine, in the form of a category listing, was hidden behind an extra click.
+- The search engine, in the form of a category listing, was hidden behind an extra click.

-Additionally, whenever a user entered or returned to the homepage, an annoying pop-up appeared inviting them to fill in an application form.
+- Additionally, whenever a user entered or returned to the homepage, an annoying pop-up appeared inviting them to fill in an application form.

-Hard to read artist profile with linearly arranged bio, creative areas, and links to works.
+- Hard to read artist profile with linearly arranged bio, creative areas, and links to works.

-We have added a descriptive Hero section to tackle the lack of information about the initiative on the homepage.
+- We have added a descriptive Hero section to tackle the lack of information about the initiative on the homepage.
 This allowed us to efficiently present what the Migrart project is and what its goals are.

 - Another thing we have incorporated into the homepage was the search engine.
 As before, you can sort by creative field, but now there is also the possibility to filter artists by their name.
 All that has made the site's primary functionality immediately visible and more intuitive.

-Another problem we wanted to solve was a pop-up on the main page.
+- Another problem we wanted to solve was a pop-up on the main page.
 We have decided to abandon it altogether.
 Instead, we used a CTA button on the navigation bar to encourage people to participate.
 This solution does not overshadow the view of the page and still redirects to the form.

 Before – After